Validate your Data's Attributes with the AttributeValidator Transformer

 Source Data

-We’ll work with some cell phone signal data and validate it for loading into a simple database and generate a validation report as a CSV file.
+We’ll work with cell phone signal data and validate it for loading into a simple database, generating a validation report as a CSV file.

 Here’s the source data: